 This course is designed for English as a Second Language students (and serves as a follow-up course for ENGL 1107) who received a "SR" grade rather than an "S" in ENGL 1107.
 The course covers writing, grammar and reading at a more advanced level than ENGL 1107, and students with a "Satisfactory" grade in ENGL 1108 may go directly to ENGL 1127.
 This course does not carry transfer credit and cannot be used toward a certificate, diploma or associate degree.
 This is a course designed for students of English as a Second Language at the post-secondary level who require additional training in the fundamental skills of reading and writing.
 It covers both oral and written communication but emphasizes reading and composition.
 If you have a below-standard score on the LPI or the LET, you may earn entry to ENGL 1127 by achieving a passing mark in ENGL 1107.
-This course does not carry transfer credit and cannot be used toward a certificate, diploma or associate degree.
+This course does not carry transfer credit, nor may it be used towards a Langara College credential.
 Graded S/SR/U. (SR and U grades will not meet Ministry requirements for Student Loan eligibility.)

-Prerequisite(s): An 'SR' standing in ENGL 1107

-Note: Effective November 2005: Students whose LPI or LET score qualifies them for ENGL 1127 require the instructor's permission to register in this course.
+Prerequisite(s): An 'SR' standing in ENGL 1107 Note: Students whose LPI or LET score qualifies them for ENGL 1127 require the instructor's permission to register in this course.